 - Once this 90-day period ends, coverage must be effective immediately, with no additional pre-existing condition exclusion.

-It's vital for HR and benefits administrators to distinguish between these two concepts.
-The 90-day rule is about plan entry, not condition coverage.
+HR and benefits administrators need to keep these two concepts straight.
+The 90-day rule controls plan entry, not condition coverage.

-- Grandfathered Plans: Individual grandfathered plans (those in existence before March 23, 2010, that have made minimal changes) may still impose pre-existing condition exclusions.
-However, these are exceedingly rare in the employer-sponsored market today.
+- Grandfathered Plans: Individual grandfathered plans—those in existence before March 23, 2010, that have made minimal changes—may still impose pre-existing condition exclusions.
+But these are rare in the employer market today.

 - HIPAA-Excepted Benefits: Benefits like stand-alone vision or dental plans, accident insurance, or specific disease policies are not subject to the ACA's pre-existing condition rules.